donn/Oak/README.md

 ```

 ...and use the generated Xcode project file.
 It's gitignored though, as Xcode projects are not as flexible as the Swift Package Manager.

-# Known issues
-* Assembly is not tested to be 100% accurate yet and may result in crashes occasionally.

-# To-do
-* Core Abstraction.
-Make Core into a class rather than a protocol.
-Unlike Oak.js, the Assembler in Oak is extremely customizable, and the simulator should be similar, currently it's a part of the user program and not a customizable part of Oak.
-* Documentation.
-Documentation is sparse, and while it is easy to use, Oak's codebase can be quite intimidating still because of the size.
-* Access Control.
-It is unclear what should be public and what should be private.
-* Makefile?

 # License
 Mozilla Public License 2.0.
 Check LICENSE.